Skip to main content

 Further, as mentioned in section 9 some third-country nationals can work without a work permit for a limited period of time if they work in a company established abroad that is affiliated with a company established in Denmark.

+Further, as of June 1, 2024, a new rule of exemption came into effect allowing professional models to work in Denmark for a short period of time without a work permit.
+It is a requirement that the third-country national must work with companies while they hold significant and international fashion shows or fashion fairs.
 With the new rules, it is possible to work in Denmark for up to 3 separate work periods of up to a total of 3 days’ duration within a period of 180 days.

 Furthermore, it is a requirement that the third-country national can legally enter and reside in Denmark, either because they are a resident of a visa-free country or because they have been issued a visa in order to use the new exemption rule.

-If the employee has a permit under the Pay Limit scheme or the Positive List and finds a new job while working in Denmark, he/she must submit a new application for a residence and work permit with information on the new employment.
+If the employee has a permit under the Pay Limit schemes or the Positive Lists and finds a new job while working in Denmark, he/she must submit a new application for a residence and work permit with information on the new employment.
 When the application has been submitted, the employee can start to work in the new job and does not need to await the decision from SIRI.
 It is a requirement that the condition is fulfilled according to the Pay Limit scheme and/or the Positive List to obtain a new permit.

 You can also apply for other residence categories as long as you have a valid residence card.
 As of July 1, 2024, you can decide to change visa categories – e.g. from the positive list to the pay limit scheme and continue your job while waiting for a decision.
 Before this date you could not switch visa category even you maintained the same job in the same company since you would have to stop working until you have had the approval for the new visa category.